-Because APISIX is currently an Apache Foundation project, it is no longer the property of individuals or companies, but of all humanity.
-This gives every one of you in the community the right to decide which direction it will go.
+Because APISIX is an Apache Foundation project, it is no longer the property of individuals or companies but all humanity.
+This gives everyone in the community the right to decide which direction it will go.

-The default configuration center for the open source version of APISIX is etcd, and while it is still the best choice, we still often hear about support for other configuration centers when we talk to users, more often than not because etcd is so new that it is not on the list of supported products in the company's existing operations and maintenance products.
+The default configuration center for the open-source version of APISIX is etcd.
+While it is still the best choice, we often hear about support for other configuration centers when talking to users because etcd is so new that it is not on the list of supported products in the company's existing operations and maintenance products.
 So we plan to make APISIX work with other configuration centers.

-Unification itself is not the goal, but the benefits after unification is the logic behind our pursuit, and several different perspectives are given below to elaborate separately.
+Unification itself is not the goal, but the benefits after unification are the logic behind our pursuit, and several different perspectives are given below to elaborate separately.